 FX entertainment president Eric Schrier has confirmed that talks are ongoing about a potential second season, but that its return is “dependent” on working around Hardy’s busy schedule, which is likely to get even busier once productions are allowed to resume filming.

 “They’ve been talking about it but it’s dependent on Tom Hardy’s schedule.
 Right now, he’s shooting Venom 2,” he told Deadline in January 2020.

 John Landgraf, FX Networks and FX Productions chairman, added: “Steven is definitely game and we have what I think is a great idea for a second season, some of which has already been written but we just need the actor.
 We’re in active conversations.”

 “I’ve written the first six episodes, and there are two more to do,” writer Steven Knight told RadioTimes.com in February 2019.
 “We had a hiatus obviously because Charlotte [Riley, Tom Hardy’s wife] had a baby, but then we’ll be back on it.”

 Then, in December 2019, he provided a further update: “We’ve just had a meeting about it, the people are gathering who are making the decisions, six of the episodes are written and we are moving forward so one way or another yes, we will get there.”

-Could the drama still be ready for broadcast in 2020?
-Watch this space.
+It is unlikely the drama still be ready for broadcast in 2020, but here’s hoping!